TanukiSharp/DarkSoulsCloudSave/readme.md

 ![Authorization](Images/readme/authorization1.png "Authorization")

-Once you click the `OK` button, your favorite web browser will open a page from Dropbox.
+Once you click the `OK` button, your favourite web browser will open a page from Dropbox.

 ![Authorization](Images/readme/authorization2.png "Authorization")

 Before proceeding, please **make sure** this is indeed a page from Dropbox.
-You should see the Dropbox Inc highlithed in green beside the dropbox.com address. (feel free to check the certificate in doubt)
+You should see the Dropbox Inc highlighted in green beside the dropbox.com address. (feel free to check the certificate in doubt)

 If the page is not secure or if it is not from Dropbox, **do not** click the `Allow` button, just click `Cancel` and leave the page.